WomensLaw serves and supports all survivors.

 Will the abuser be notified if I register my protection order?

-Under the federal Violence Against Women Act (VAWA), which applies to all U.S. states and territories, the court is not permitted to notify the abuser when a protective order has been registered or filed in a new state unless you specifically request that the abuser be notified.1 However, you may wish to confirm that the clerk is aware of this law before registering the order if your address is confidential.
+The federal Violence Against Women Act (VAWA), which applies to all U.S. states and territories, addresses this issue.
+VAWA says that the court cannot tell the abuser when you register or file your protection order in a new state unless you specifically request that the abuser be notified.1 However, you may wish to check that the clerk is aware of this law before you register your order.
+You may want to be especially careful if your address is confidential.

-1 18 USC § 2265(d)
+1 18 U.S.C. § 2265(d)

 What if I don't register my protection order?
 Will it be more difficult to have it enforced?